Nandhan-17/Nandhan-17/README.md

 ## About Me 🙋‍♂️

-- 🔭 I’m an aspiring **Data Scientist / Data Analyst** passionate about extracting actionable insights from complex data.
+- 🔭 I’m an aspiring **Data Analyst** passionate about extracting actionable insights from complex data.
 - 💡 I enjoy turning raw data into interactive dashboards, predictive models, and real-world data pipelines.
 - 📚 Currently learning **Machine Learning, Predictive Strategist, and AI Technologies**.
 - 🤝 Open to collaborating on **Data Science, AI, and Open-Source Analytics projects**.